Persecution of Uyghurs in China: Uyghur identity

 Uyghurs are a Turkic ethnic group native to Xinjiang.
 They are distinct from the Han Chinese, the predominant ethnic group in China.
 Uyghurs are the second-largest predominantly Muslim ethnicity in China, after the Hui, and Sunni Islam is an important aspect of Uyghur identity.
 The Uyghur language has around 10 million speakers and is shared with other minority groups in the region.

 Xinjiang conflict

-Both Uyghurs and the predominantly Han government lay claim to Xinjiang.
+Both Uyghur and the predominantly Han government lay claim to Xinjiang.
 This prompted an ethnic conflict featuring resistance and sporadic violence as Uyghurs sought greater autonomy.
-Sinologists Anna Hayes and Michael Clarke have described Xinjiang as undergoing a process of transition as the Chinese government attempted to transform it from a frontier region to an "integral" province of a unitary Chinese state.
+Sinologists Anna Hayes and Michael Clarke have described Xinjiang as undergoing a process of transition as the Chinese government attempts to transform it from a frontier region to an "integral" province of a unitary Chinese state.

 Imperial China

 Historically, certain Chinese dynasties exerted control over parts of modern-day Xinjiang.
 The region fully came under Chinese rule as a result of the westward expansion of the Manchu-led Qing dynasty during the 1700s, which also saw the conquests of Tibet and Mongolia.
 Xinjiang was a peripheral part of the Qing empire and briefly regained independence during the Dungan Revolt (1862–1877).
 The Uyghur population participated in the Dzungar genocide, resulting in the Qianlong emperor granting them permission to resettle in the former territories of Dzungaria.